theaxel/laravel-resque/README.md

 ## Laravel Resque

 This package allows you to connect to Resque when using `Queue`.
+Tries to work as closely as possible to the resque standard.

 ## Requirements